tbyt/BedrockParity/README.md

 # Parity Fixes:
 Sweeping edge now works in the anvil because this fix adds unbreaking 1 to the second slot in the anvil if that slot contains a sweeping edge book.
+For Geyser Bedrock Players connecting with ViaVersion, There is now an option to enable the full functionality of the Smithing Table for these players.
+Previously without this fix, a client limitation is present where a bedrock player is presented a Furnace GUI but cannot put the netherite ingot in the fuel slot.
+This fix makes that possible.

 # List of Solutions that made it to Geyser: